7aitsev/simon/README.md

 The script should run fine on a GNU/Linux distributive in any POSIX®-compliant shells like BASH, Zsh or DASH.
 Either `curl` or `wget` required to be installed as well as `sed`.
+The script additionally requires `diff` utility (versions 3.4 or later are recommended).
 If you are not sure whether or not these utilities are installed, the script will generate descriptive messages about which of the programs you missed.

 ### Installing